-The How The Why is a half-hour podcast documenting the creative process and the creative purpose hosted by Jon-Barrett Ingels.
-This free weekly series is an educational resource provided to discuss the evolution of literary arts with industry innovators.
-Interviews are structured as friendly conversations and conducted via telephone.
-Occasionally, episodes will be recorded live at special events and highlight multiple guests.
-Also available on iTunes and Stitcher.
+The How, The Why is a half-hour podcast documenting the creative process and the creative purpose hosted by Jon-Barrett Ingels.
+This free weekly series is an educational resource provided to discuss the evolution of literary arts with industry innovators—authors, journalists, and publishers.